-We assign a ba1 Profitability score to SGKB, in line with the initial score, which represents the bank's average net income/tangible assets of 0.5% over the last three years.
-The score reflects the bank's resilient profitability metrics despite the difficult low-yield environment, which is likely to persist.
+We assign a ba1 Profitability score to SGKB, in line with the initial score, which is derived from the bank's 0.4% net income to tangible assets in the first half of 2020.
+The bank's return on assets has softened somewhat in recent years because of the difficult low-yield environment, which is likely to persist.

-The assessment incorporates the bank's reliance on interest income (62% of revenue), with the bank aiming to increase the share of fee and commission income from its wealth management operations to balance the impact of the low-yield environment.
+With net interest income representing about two thirds of the bank's revenues and margin pressures continuing to bite, SGKB aims to increase the share of fee and commission income from its wealth management operations to balance the impact of the low-yield environment.
 This strategy is showing first signs of success.
-We expect SGKB's profitability, combined with cost discipline, to remain resilient even if risk provisions start to rise again from the extremely low levels prior to the coronavirus crisis.
+Hence, we expect SGKB's profitability, combined with cost discipline, to remain relatively resilient even if risk provisions start to rise again from the extremely low levels prior to the coronavirus crisis.